What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Women alone: Fine

-* Miss at your peril: Bagan, people, culture and getting off the beaten track in Myanmar - 'Highlight of Independent Travel'
+Miss at your peril: Bagan, people, culture and getting off the beaten track in Myanmar - 'Highlight of Independent Travel'

-• Intro: Many say the Philippines just isn't South East Asia.
+Intro: Sand Castle Building, BoracayMany say the Philippines just isn't South East Asia.
 Sure it's the only Catholic country in the region, an island nation (over seven thousand of them) which can't be 'just popped over the border to', English is widely spoken and of course it sits well away from a mainland and off any practical route.
 In fact the Philippines is every bit South East Asia - all the good bits.
-Great beaches, dramatic volcanoes, a colourful transport system, diverse culture, hill tribe & jungle treks and stunning rice terraces.
-The only thing that really sets the Philippines apart from the likes of Thailand et al. is in comparison you have the place to yourself.
-Forget Vietnam this, or Malaysia that, you can keep them all because when you've seen the rest, head to the Philippines.
-The Philippines is ultra diverse, there's something for pretty much everyone (from swimming with Whale Sharks, cheap diving and forgotten beaches to good surfing, even better nightlife, hill tribes; the list goes on).
-Very civilised in parts, excellent value for money (when the Peso is weak) and the fact English is widely spoken is a massive bonus for many.
-Sometimes it seems the only ones who have discovered these beautiful islands are the Koreans/Japanese and the sizable number of westerners who have settled and walk around with a beautiful Filipino on their arm.
-Alex Garland's a huge fan and so will just about anyone who's been.
-Mabuhay!
+Great beaches, dramatic volcanoes, a colourful transport system, diverse culture (although much has been bleed dry by colonialism), hill tribe & jungle treks and stunning rice terraces.
+The only thing that really sets the Philippines apart from the likes of Thailand et al. is it is easier to find a bit to yourself.
+Having said this, since we first added this summary, the Philippines has change quite a bit with a huge influx of visitors and increased costs.

-• Highlights: Great nightlife (cheap beer, a young vibe and plenty of excellent live music)*, undoubtedly some of the world's best beaches (some maybe crowded, but with a little time and travel you can find your own paradise), underwater gardens (for divers and non-divers alike, the coral and many wrecks are stunning - great value scuba), trekking (there are many volcanoes to climb, but most require a good deal of planning and determination, however the highland areas of Luzon are easy to explore, stunning and relative uncrowded), fantastic food options, possibly the world's best shopping and the Latin fire stroke Asian grace of the long suffering Filipino.
-Other places of note: Vigan, around Banaue, Sagarda, Bohol and anywhere offering a cold San Miguel and a massage on a white beach at sunset.*
+Great nightlife (cheap beer, a young vibe and plenty of excellent live music) , undoubtedly some of the world's best beaches (some maybe crowded, but with a little time and travel you can find your own paradise - then again that is not untypical in SEA), underwater gardens (for divers and non-divers alike, the coral and many wrecks are stunning - great value scuba and easy access [for snorkelers] coral (Sabang on Mindoro as well as Puerto Galera).

-• Lowlights: The jury's still out on Boracay, beautiful as it may be, some find it just too developed and expensive when compared to other options (still others love its choice of bars/restaurants/hotels, amazing beaches and kite surfing).
-Damaged coral and lengthy bus journeys where air/sea is not at option.
-Manila makes a good first impression on few (although it has plenty to offer).
-In places, like in Thailand, sex tourism is obvious and can leave a bad taste in the mouth if you come across it.
-Finally not all, but some boats are obviously overloaded and not for the faint hearted in rough seas.
+The jury's still out on Boracay, beautiful as it may be, some find it just too developed and expensive when compared to other options (still others love its choice of bars/restaurants/hotels, amazing beaches and kite surfing) - it was actually closed in 2018 after being called a cesspool by the state and is now under stricter rules.
+Damaged coral and lengthy bus journeys where air/sea is not an option.
+Manila makes a good first impression on few (although it has plenty to offer) and urban areas do seem forlorn compared to the dynamism of modern Bangkok/KL.
+Palawan, once a remote hard to get to paradise is now much visited and overrated.

 • Visa strategy: A three week visa is free on arrival for most nationalities.
 Extensions allowing you a total stay of two months cost around US$30 in Manila, Boracay, Cebu and many other places.
 Unless you are getting someone to organise it for you the hassle is less in the likes of Boracay or Baguio.
 Second extensions are more costly and regulations get stricter the longer you stay.

 • Hiking: The mountains and rice terraces of north Luzon are a worthwhile alternative to the over-commercialised hill tribe treks of northern Thailand.
 Banaue/Sagarda can be somewhat of a pain to reach, so you will probably want to make the most of your time there with a two to three day DIY trek.
 When it comes to the most attractive (and therefore most popular routes) guides can easily be arranged, but not as essential as locals will tell you the way.
 You will find some basic places to stay if making a loop from the spectacular terraces in Batad.
-Private transport is however necessary in many cases are public jeepneys are not so common on the more remote roads.
+Private transport is however necessary in many cases as public jeepneys are not so common on the more remote roads.
 Away from mountain provinces, hiking needs plenty of stamina and even more water as it's going to be hot.

 • Hot/cold, wet and dry: Hot almost all year around, there is however a highland area to escape to where, in winter months, it can get fairly chilly.